 Students may select from Biology (BIO 100-499), Chemistry (CHEM 100-499) or HSCI 101, HSCI 102, or HSCI 103 courses.
 However, any course selected must include a laboratory component.
-Additional natural science subject options may be considered with the approval of the student's advisor.
+Additional natural science subject options may be considered to meet the Natural Science requirement with the approval of the student's advisor.